CesiumGS/3d-tiles/extensions/3DTILES_extent/README.md

 ## Defining Extents

 An extent is a collection of latitude and longitude coordinate pairs.
 Extents are two dimensional in nature, but an optional third component can be specified for **each** extent coordinate to specify its height (in meters).
 The coordinate pairs should be provided in **counterclockwise** winding order.
 Multiple extents can be specified.
 Convex and concave extents are both supported.
 At least three coordinates must be provided for an extent to be valid.
+Extends may overlap each other, but self-intersecting extens are forbidden.

 The extent region definitions can be directly embedded in the `tileset JSON` or located in a separate file and referred to using a `uri` reference in the corresponding `tileset JSON` file.